nodejs/nan/README.md

 <a name="api_nan_unlocker"></a>
 ### NanUnlocker()

-The introduction of `isolate` references for many V8 calls in Node 0.11 makes `NanUnlocker()` necessary, use it in place of `v8::Unlocker unlocker`:
+The introduction of `isolate` references for many V8 calls in Node 0.11 makes `NanUnlocker()` necessary, use it in place of `Unlocker unlocker`:

 ```c++
 NAN_METHOD(Foo::Bar) {